zonemaster/zonemaster/docs/test-data/Zone/Zone09.md

 ## Test environment

-The tests are assumed to be run in a closed environment with a private DNS tree to achive full access to any zone.
-Configuration data and instructions to set this up is available elsewhere in this repository.
+The tests are assumed to be run in a closed environment with a private DNS tree to achieve full access to any zone.
+Configuration data and instructions to set this up are available elsewhere in this repository.

 The base domain name for the test zones in this document is assumed to be `zone09.xa` and the test domains are assumed to be the scenario name as a